 13. How does the cemetery support itself?

 Bellefontaine is very fortunate to have a large endowment that helps pay for the not insignificant costs of maintaining a 314 acre property that has many buildings and 14 miles of roads.
 A buyer should always inquire about financial condition when making decisions about purchasing cemetery property: that includes not just resources today, but whether the cemetery will have sufficient resources to support itself when the grounds are full.
-For more information on the kinds of questions you should ask, link to the following Important Questions You Should Ask.

 14. Is Bellefontaine an endowed, or perpetual care cemetery?